How do I?

 How do I file a grievance?

 You can file a grievance (complaint) at any time.
 There are different types of grievances.
-An internal grievance is a complaint you want to file with MCC.
+An internal grievance is a complaint you want to file with Molina.
 To file an internal grievance, you can call Member Services or send the complaint to us in writing.

 Check your Member Handbook for complete instructions on how to file a grievance.